-As explained in the section about the creation of the sub-corpora, you can work with either the full corpus WUS or you can select different sub-corpora that mainly depend on the main language within the chat.
+As explained in section 1.1, you can work with either the full corpus WUS or you can select different sub-corpora.
 You find the list of sub-corpora in the bottom left in ANNIS.

 The list of sub-corpora is also a good starting point to get information about available fields for your query, to get examples and statistics.